Wildcare Branches | Discover and Join

 Friends of the Hobart Rivulet Platypus are dedicated to the conservation and protection of the

 Hobart Rivulet platypus.

 Friends of GIS are a self help group that meet on a regular basis to learn the QGIS mapping software.
 We come from a wide range of Wildcare groups across the state and help each other to prepare maps for grant applications or general interest.
 We also support groups to use the Fulcrumapp or Inputapp software for in field data collection.

 We are volunteers connected to the Franklin River who are committed to caring for the catchment’s wilderness values.
 We undertake weed control along the river valley and maintain essential riverside campsites and walking routes.

-Tamar Island Wetlands Volunteers
+Friends of Tamar Island Wetlands Reserve